Nmcleon/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 Bye
 ```

-### Use “container-on-demand” to run MySQL:
-- Instructions for running MySQL in a container.

 ##  Tasks

 List databases: Write a script that lists all databases in your MySQL server.

 Create a database: Write a script that creates the database hbtn_0c_0 in your MySQL server.